This is the third and final post in a three-part series on interviewing in a competitive job market.

 Understanding your own sales process allows you to tailor your answers to the company’s values or sales philosophy.
 This can help show that you’re adaptable and can align with the company’s business needs.

-8. Sales Training and Methodologies – Have you taken professional courses on selling?
+Have you taken professional courses on selling?
 If so, which ones?
-What systems and techniques or philosophies do you apply in your job today?
+What systems, techniques, or philosophies do you apply in your job today?

 Here is a refresher provided by our friends at ChatGPT.
 Use it to review the basics of these common sales frameworks.

-The SPIN Selling, MEDDIC, Challenger, and Sandler Sales Methodologies are all unique in their approach to the sales process, but they share the common goal of increasing sales effectiveness.
+SPIN Selling, MEDDIC, Challenger, and Sandler are all unique in their approach to the sales process, but they share the common goal of increasing sales effectiveness.

 Below is a comparison highlighting their main differences: